Orthopedics Template Tool

 Material Risks and Potential Complications

-Periprosthetic joint infection (PJI), occurring in 1 to 2 percent of cases, which may require long-term antibiotics, surgical washing, or complete removal and replacement of the implants.
+Periprosthetic joint infection (PJI), occurring in approximately 1 to 2 percent of cases, which may require long-term antibiotics, surgical washing, or complete removal and replacement of the implants.

-Fracture of the femur or acetabulum during bone preparation or implant insertion, which may require wire binding, screws, or bone grafting.
+Fracture of the femur or acetabulum during bone preparation or implant insertion, occurring in approximately 1 to 2 percent of cases, which may require wire binding, screws, or bone grafting.

 Reasonable Alternatives